 The distance from Sedona to the Grand Canyon is 114 miles with the total drive time being around 2 hours on the route through Williams on I-40 and Highway 64, taking you to the South Rim.

-However, you can also go up Highway 89 to the eastern leg of 64 for a more scenic route, which will extend your Sedona to Grand Canyon drive time to two and a half hours.
+However, you can also go up Highway 89 to the eastern leg of 64 for a more scenic route, which will extend your drive time to two and a half hours.

 If you are going to the North Rim, expect that drive to take four hours.
 Regardless of which route you take, you should plan to spend a full day on this drive if you plan to make some fun stops on the way.

-Best Stops on the Sedona to Grand Canyon Drive
+Best Stops Between Sedona and the Grand Canyon

 Grasshopper Point Swimming & Picnic Area